When police investigate alleged drugs rings, they often put hours of manpower into the groundwork before arrests are made.

 South Carolina comes down hard on drug charges.
 If you are charged with possessing less than one ounce of marijuana in South Carolina, you face a $200 fine and up to 30 days in jail, while being caught with more than an ounce makes you liable to a $1,000 fine and as much as a year behind bars.

 Individuals who have been accused of involvement in selling drugs such as crack cocaine, over a series of years, face the prospect of lengthy jail sentences.
 When a number of agencies have been involved in a lengthy investigation, the evidence against you may seem overwhelming.
 But police often cut corners and make mistakes.
 It's important to hire an experienced Columbia drug crimes defense attorney to fight for your rights.
-Masella Law Firm, P.A. has more than 20 years of experience defending clients charged with drug crimes.
+Masella Law Firm, P.A. has nearly 30 years of experience defending clients charged with drug crimes.
 Call us at 803.938.4952.